lieven/timetracker/README.md

 	]

 After that, users will be able to add scripts to a predefined folder that can transform this output or even integrate with JIRA etc.

+### Time Tracking Overview

+To verify things are correct, a visual preview of your current day will be created, allowing edits, normalisation and exports.